cabforum/servercert/docs/EVG.md

 ### 10.1.1.
 Documentation Requirements

-The documentation requirements in Section 4.1.2 of the Baseline requirements apply equally to EV Certificates.
+The documentation requirements in Section 4.1.2 of the Baseline Requirements apply equally to EV Certificates.

 ### 10.1.2.
 Role Requirements